meganhuang/meganhuang/README.md

 - 👋 Hi, I’m @meganhuang
-- 📫 How to reach me www.linkedin.com/in/meganhuang6
+- 📫 How to reach me: www.linkedin.com/in/meganhuang6

 <!---
 meganhuang/meganhuang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.